Home

 Adderall is a stimulant-based medication that is used to treat Attention Deficit Hyperactivity Disorder (ADD or ADHD) and narcolepsy.

-It is believed to work by interacting with the chemicals in the brain that contribute to hyperactivity and impulse control.
+This ADHD medication works by interacting with the chemicals in the brain that contribute to hyperactivity and impulse control, which are the two predominant behavioral features of ADHD.

 Dosage